eisfabian/SPACEtomo/README.md

 Optional: You can also copy the [SPACEtomo_lamellaDetectionGUI.py](https://github.com/eisfabian/SPACEtomo/tree/main/SPACEtomo/SerialEM_scripts/SPACEtomo_lamellaDetectionGUI.py) and the [SPACEtomo_targetSelectionGUI.py](https://github.com/eisfabian/SPACEtomo/tree/main/SPACEtomo/SerialEM_scripts/SPACEtomo_targetSelectionGUI.py) to a SerialEM script window to easily open the [SPACEtomo GUIs](#lamella-detection-gui) from SerialEM.

+### Updating

+If you want to update SPACEtomo to the latest version, simply activate your virtual environment and run:

+    pip install SPACEtomo

+with network connection or:

+    pip install --proxy <proxy_address> SPACEtomo

+using a proxy.

+SPACEtomo models should be retained but please double-check that your config file is still valid!

 ## Usage

 The usage instructions for SPACEtomo assume that [PACEtomo](https://github.com/eisfabian/PACEtomo) is already able to run normally on your setup.